Kuba textiles: Women's ceremonial overskirts

-Kuba women traditionally wore overskirts during burial displays, but the overskirt was later adopted as part of many ceremonial ensembles worn during ritual dances, celebrations and masked performances.
+Kuba women traditionally wore overskirts during burial displays, but the overskirt was later adopted as part of many ceremonial ensembles worn during ritual dances, celebrations, and masked performances.
 The wraparound skirt was secured with a belt and worn over a typically monochrome red or white embroidered skirt.
-These skirts exhibit a variety of design components; some skirts employ flat linear embroidery exclusively, while others employ this technique exclusive on the borders of the fabric, in which case the interior is executed with cut-pile embroidery, which lends the surface a "plush" appearance and feel.
-In the cut-pile embroidery technique, short raffia strands are individually inserted with a needle under one or more warps or wefts of a plain-woven raffia panel, then cut close to the surface at each end to produce the raised "pile."
+These skirts exhibit a variety of design components; some skirts use flat linear embroidery exclusively, while others use this technique exclusive on the borders of the fabric, in which case the interior is executed with cut-pile embroidery, which lends the surface a "plush" appearance and feel.
 Textile weaving boasts a variety of motifs, such as guilloche interlace, which embroidery artists employed along with color, line and texture to yield varied compositions and visual effects.
 The embroidery design is chosen by the female head of the clan, and she assigns different blocks to women based on their skill level.
 Because the skirt is assembled from blocks embroidered from by multiple women, each assembled skirt is unique.
 Each block can take months or even years to complete and multiple blocks are combined to the desired length of the skirt, which is usually 25 feet long.

 The skirts represent the Kuba value of community.
 Each skirt is the result of many creators.
 Men of the clan weave the cloth, and each of the raffia squares that make up the skirt are decorated by separate women, each of who creates an independent design.
 The clan takes communal responsibility for maintaining the supply of skirts and all adults in the clan are expected to contribute to the creation of cloth.
 There are multiple Bushoong proverbs that speak of collective ownership of the cloth and the responsibility of everyone participating in the process.